aalm1233/desktop/README.md

  ## Create project

 * First,I save the project at `G:\electron\app\`
-* Then,open the cmd to run electron-forge as :`G:\electron\app>electron-forge init notepad`
+* Then,open the cmd to run electron-forge as :`G:\electron\app>electron-forge init myproject`

-ok,now a simple electron project has been created in the notepad folder
+ok,now a simple electron project has been created in the myproject folder

  ## Run project